Hospitals Become the Front Line in the Syrian Civil War

 “The 2018 Budget will allow the United States to retain a leadership role in shaping global humanitarian assistance and will continue to allow for funding of needs in Syria and other crisis areas while also asking the rest of the world to increase their share,” a USAID spokesperson told FP.
 The spokesperson also said that the budget aims to improve the “efficiency and effectiveness” of humanitarian programs.

 For an administration eager to check Syrian immigration, cutting funding to aid groups would seem to be counterproductive.
-The link between refugee flows and hospital bombings is well-established, said Basel Termanini, vice president of the Syrian American Medical Society, a Washington-based nonprofit that supports approximately 1,800 doctors and 26 hospitals around parts of Syria that are beyond the control of Assad or the Islamic State.
+The link between refugee flows and hospital bombings is well-established, said Basel Termanini, vice president of the Syrian American Medical Society, a Washington-based nonprofit that supports 1,866 medical workers and 139 medical facilities around parts of Syria that are beyond the control of Assad or the Islamic State.

 Termanini said that after the last hospital in eastern Aleppo was destroyed in late 2016, a wave of people left the city.

-Note: This piece has been updated to reflect the precise number of medical workers and facilities that SAMS supports in Syria.